 In connection with these claims, the Court granted five motions for summary judgment that the Company filed.
 First, on May 14, 2004, the Court granted our motion for summary judgment of non-infringement, finding that the Company's Invisalign system does not infringe any of the asserted Ormco patents (5,477,432, 5,683,243, 6,244,861 and 6,616,644).
 Second, on July 2, 2004, the Court granted in part the Company's motion for summary judgment of infringement, finding that Ormco and AOA infringe certain, but not all, claims of the Company's patents Nos.
 6,398,548 and 6,554,611 through the manufacture and sale of Red, White & Blue appliances.
 Third, on August 26, 2004, the Court granted the Company's motion for summary judgment of invalidity of Ormco's asserted patents claims (5,477,432, 5,683,243, 6,244,861 and 6,616,644).
 As noted above, the Court earlier found that the Company does not infringe these patents.
 In addition, the Court also denied Ormco's motion for summary judgment seeking a finding of invalidity of the Company's asserted patent claims (6,398,548 and 6,554,611).
 Fourth, the Court granted the Company's summary judgment motion that the Company's asserted its patent claims are not invalid based on the evidence currently before the Court.
 Although the Court granted that motion, it reopened discovery on two additional invalidity arguments Ormco asserted.
-Fifth, the Court also granted the Company's summary judgment motion that toomco's summary judgment motion that Ormco did not willfully infringe the Company's patents.
+Fifth, the Court also granted the Company's patents.